Packaging Part 2: The Bathroom Kit

 Soaps and shampoos

-The soap and shampoo bars we sell come simply wrapped in paper.
+The shampoo bars we sell come simply wrapped in eco-friendly greaseproof paper.
 All you need to do is to put the wrapper out to compost or recycle!

 All of the Georganics product packaging is made in the UK not far from where the toothpaste is manufactured.
 Both the packaging and the vegetable-based inks are certified compostable.
 This means that you can put the card in your compost if you like, or alternatively in your recycling bin.
 In compost, it takes less than 6 months for 90% of the product to break down.